International News Service v. Associated Press: Other copying cases

 An illustrative case is the 1929 decision in Cheney Bros. v.
-Doris Silk Corp., decided a decade after INS.
+Doris Silk Corp., which was decided a decade after INS.
 Many of the plaintiff's fabric designs (80%) were unsuccessful; plaintiff copied successful designs.
-The designs were not practicably copyrighted or patented, so that "the plaintiff, which is put to much ingenuity and expense in fabricating them, finds itself without protection of any sort for its pains."
+The designs were not practicably copyrighted or patented and so "the plaintiff, which is put to much ingenuity and expense in fabricating them, finds itself without protection of any sort for its pains."
 Since the designs were short lived, plaintiff sought "hot-news" type of protection from equity, for less than a year.
 The Second Circuit, per Judge Learned Hand, denied relief: "In the absence of some recognized right at common law, or under the statutes—and the plaintiff claims neither—a man's property is limited to the chattels which embody his invention.
 Others may imitate these at their pleasure."
 As for the INS case, on which the plaintiff sought to rely, the court refused to apply it beyond its particular fact pattern:

 Although that [case] concerned another subject-matter—printed news dispatches—we agree that, if it meant to lay down a general doctrine, it would cover this case; at least, the language of the majority opinion goes so far.
 We do not believe that it did.
 While it is of course true that law ordinarily speaks in general terms, there are cases where the occasion is at once the justification for, and the limit of, what is decided.
 This appears to us such an instance; we think that no more was covered than situations substantially similar to those then at bar.
 The difficulties of understanding it otherwise are insuperable.
 We are to suppose that the court meant to create a sort of common-law patent or copyright for reasons of justice.
 Either would flagrantly conflict with the scheme which Congress has for more than a century devised to cover the subject-matter.

 Another illustrative case is the 1960 decision in American-Marietta Co. v.
 Krigsman, involving a sponge-mop replacement (for installation after the original sponge becomes worn out).
 The plaintiff did not attempt to protect functional features of the product, but only sought to prevent the copying of the nonfunctional arrangement of slots in the metal "presser plate" (hinged to the bottom of the mop) which is pressed against the sponge to squeeze water out.
 The rule against nonfunctional copying, the Second Circuit held (in an opinion by Judge Learned Hand), is restricted to cases where the nonfunctional element has acquired a secondary meaning: